The Renewable Energy Law Review: Brazil

 iii Non-project finance development

 Renewable energy projects also attract private equity firms, pension funds, investment funds, insurance companies and family offices seeking higher yields, and these provide much-welcomed funding alternatives for the industry.
-The above-mentioned investments in Brazil by CPPIB are a good example of that trend.

 Renewable energy manufacturing